Thimphu

-The culture of Bhutan is fully reflected in Thimphu in literature, religion, customs, and national dress code, the monastic practices of the monasteries, music, and dance, and in the media.
-Tshechu is an important festival when mask dances, popularly known as Cham dances, are performed in the courtyards of the Tashichho Dzong in Thimphu.
-It is a four-day festival held every year in September or October, on dates corresponding to the Bhutanese calendar.
+The culture of Bhutan is reflected fully in Thimphu, through literature, religion, customs, national dress code, monastic practices, music, dance, and media.
+The annual Tshechu festival, held in September or October according to the Bhutanese calendar, is a major event featuring mask dances known as Cham dances, performed in the courtyards of the Tashichho Dzong.

 History

 Before 1960, Thimphu consisted of a group of hamlets scattered across the valley including Motithang, Changangkha, Changlimithang, Langchupakha, and Taba, some of which constitute districts of the city today (see below for district details).
 In 1885, a battle was held at what is now the Changlimithang sports ground in Thimphu.
-The decisive victory opened the way for Ugyen Wangchuck, the first King of Bhutan to virtually control the whole country.
+The decisive victory opened the way for Ugyen Wangchuck, the first King of Bhutan, to virtually control the whole country.
 Since this time the sports ground has been of major importance to the city; football, cricket matches and archery competitions take place there.
 The modern Changlimithang Stadium was built on the site in 1974.
-Under the Wangchuck Dynasty, the country enjoyed peace and progress under successive reformist monarchs.
+Under the Wangchuck dynasty, the country enjoyed peace and progress under successive reformist monarchs.
 The third king, Jigme Dorji Wangchuck, reformed the old pseudo-feudal systems by abolishing serfdom, redistributing land, and reforming taxation.
 He also introduced many executive, legislative, and judiciary reforms.
 Reforms continued and in 1952 the decision was made to shift the capital from the ancient capital of Punakha to Thimphu.
 The fourth king, Jigme Singye Wangchuck, opened the country for development and India provided the needed impetus in this process with financial and other forms of assistance.
 In 1961, Thimphu officially became the capital of Bhutan.

 Bhutan joined the Colombo Plan in 1962, the Universal Postal Union in 1969 and became a member of the United Nations in 1971.
 The presence of diplomatic missions and international funding organizations in Thimphu resulted in rapid expansion of Thimphu as a metropolis.